-In addition to ConT_EXt and MetaFun lexing a Lua lexer is also provided so that we can handle ConT_EXt Lua Document (cld) files too.
+In addition to $ConT_EXt$ and MetaFun lexing a Lua lexer is also provided so that we can handle $ConT_EXt$ Lua Document (cld) files too.
 There is also an xml lexer.
 This one also provides spell checking.
 The pdf lexer tries to do a good job on pdf files, but it has some limitations.
 There is also a simple text file lexer that does spell checking.
-Finally there is a lexer for cweb files.

 Don't worry if you see an orange rectangle in your T_EX or xml document.
-This indicates that there is a special space character there, for instance $0\times A0$, the nonbreakable space.
-Of course we assume that you use utf8 as input encoding.
+This indicates that there is a special space character there, for instance $0 \times A0$, the nonbreakabletspace of frezoursen were shotry ou per mtBlastip put encoding at speed is less an issue now.